Laurie Bates

-Laurie Bates is a fictional character from the BBC soap opera, EastEnders, played by Gary Powell.
-Laurie was introduced by producer Mike Gibbon in September 1989 as a rival to the long-established character Pete Beale (Peter Dean) – he opens up a business in direct competition to him and then dates his estranged wife Kathy (Gillian Taylforth).
-Laurie Bates was one of many characters to be axed early in 1990, following the introduction of the serial’s new executive-producer, Michael Ferguson.
+Laurie Bates is a fictional character from the BBC soap opera EastEnders played by Gary Powell.
+Laurie was introduced by executive producer Mike Gibbon in September 1989 as a rival to the long-established character Pete Beale (Peter Dean) – he opens up a business in direct competition to him and then dates his estranged wife Kathy (Gillian Taylforth).
+Laurie Bates was one of many characters to be axed early in 1990, following the introduction of the serial's new executive-producer, Michael Ferguson.
 He makes his last appearance in March 1990, lasting roughly six months on-screen.